mohaimin95/node-ts-generator/README.md

-# Node TS (Typescript + ESLint + Prettier)
+# Node TS (Typescript + ESLint + Prettier + Husky precommit hooks)

 ## Generate node js project with ease ✨

-This library generates a node JS backend application with Typescript, ESLint, Prettier preconfigured.
+This library generates a node JS backend application with Typescript, ESLint, Prettier, Husky precommit hooks preconfigured.
 It enables you/team to write a good looking code with good quality.

 ## Contribution